-Climate change risk arises from the impacts associated with an increase in global average temperatures, measured against pre-industrial levels and has the potential to manifest in three distinctive forms:
+Climate change risk arises from the impacts associated with an increase in global average temperatures, measured against pre-industrial levels.
+The risks to the Syndicate are multiple and will likely occur over an extended period of time i.e. (Short-term (1-5 years), Medium-term (5-15 years) and Long-term (15+ years)).
+Climate change risk has the potential to manifest in three forms:

-- Physical risks result from the impacts of increasingly frequent and severe extreme weather events and longer-term shifts in climatic conditions. - Transitional risks arise from economic transitions to carbon neutrality, which are likely to include large-scale market, technological and policy changes. - Litigation risks stem from parties seeking legal redress against those deemed to be responsible for the impacts of physical and transitional risks.
+- Physical risks result from the impacts of increasingly frequent and severe extreme weather events and longer-term shifts in climatic conditions. - Transition risks arise from economy wide decarbonisation efforts to mitigate against the most extreme physical impacts of climate change.
+Risks will stem from large scale market, technological, and policy changes.
+Litigation risks stem from parties seeking legal redress against those deemed to be responsible for the impacts of physical and transitional risks.